 If you’ve just had a baby, you are probably staring into the mirror and screaming “What the **** has happened to my body?”.
 It’s not easy to get your preferred shape back when you have been growing life inside you for nine months.
 While breastfeeding helps reclaim some normality, there are other things you can do to help you get back into shape.

-To improve your strength, flexibility, health and general fitness, exercise would be a good idea.
-Don’t undertake drastic diets and excessive exercise to change your post body shape.
+To improve your strength, flexibility, health, and general fitness, the exercise would be a good idea.
+Don’t undertake drastic diets and excessive exercise to change your post-body shape.
 You have a baby to care for now, so take things easy.
 If it has been less than six weeks since the birth, or you are still bleeding, speak to your doctor before undertaking any physical exertion.

 Start with walking.
-Make the most of the baby being in a pram.
+Make the most of the baby in a pram.
 This means you can go at your pace in the direction of your choosing.
-If you don’t know what I’m on about, just you wait till they’re toddlers!
-Get the raincovers out, and off you go.
+If you don’t know what I’m on about, just wait till they are toddlers!
+Get the rain covers out, and off you go.
 Whatever the weather, commit to a good walk around the block every day.
 Or to the supermarket and back, or round to a friend’s house.
 Walking every day will quickly build your stamina and improve your emotional well-being.
 It is also important for the baby to get natural light and fresh air each day too.
 You may notice a dramatic improvement in both of you regarding sleeping habits.

 Next, think about your diet.
 You are not eating for two, and you do not need two portions of everything to maintain a good flow of breast milk.
 Eat your five a day to ensure all the natural nutrients are there and treat yourself once a day.
 You are working hard, so you will need a small number of extra calories.
 Breastfeeding makes you hungry and thirsty, but try drinking water before you succumb to snacking.
 It is difficult when you are up several times in the night as well.
 You could try grazing to keep your energy constant, rather than eating heavy meals.